Nov 29, 2016

 Because of online channels, the balance of power between businesses and buyers has shifted significantly.
 Customers are more empowered and self-sufficient, more inclined to turn to search engines and social media to carry out their product research.
 They are less susceptible to hard sells and one-way “push” marketing messages from brands, who don’t realise they’re more interruptive than influential.
-As more businesses begin to acknowledge this, they have become more preoccupied with analytics that can inform a more effective approach – now, 53% of organizations say data-driven marketing is their top strategic priority.
+As more businesses begin to acknowledge this, they have become more preoccupied with analytics that can inform a more effective approach – data-driven marketing is becoming a top strategic priority for many.

 The insights derived from customer analytics will facilitate reduced campaign costs, as you’ll be able to streamline your targeting, delivering marketing messages more effectively to the customers most likely to respond in a positive manner.
 You’ll also be able to maximize customer loyalty and positive sentiment, by delivering the right message to the right customers at the right time.
 All of this should culminate in increased sales, and ROI.

-Whether you choose SAS, Accenture or KISSmetrics, customer analytics are an essential first step to effectively nurturing relationships.
+Whatever tool you use, customer analytics are an essential first step to effectively nurturing relationships.
 All you need to do is research and choose the solution that best suits your needs and purposes, and start leveraging powerful insights!

 Email is the single most powerful channel you can use to communicate with and engage customers.
 It’s a direct and personal channel that allows you to foster a sense of customer loyalty and nurture relationships so much more quickly and easily than other digital channels.
 Generally, if a customer has consented to giving you their email address, they have already been exposed to your brand, are willing to receive correspondence from you, and have possibly even purchased from you.
 This is significant – in order to sustain your business’s profitability, you need to encourage repeat purchases.
-Not only is it roughly six to seven times less expensive to sell to an existing customer than it is to acquire a new one, repeat customers spend, on average, 67% more than new customers.
+Not only is it less expensive to sell to an existing customer than it is to acquire a new one, repeat customers spend more than new customers.

 By sending your customers personalized emails, you’ll be able to demonstrate your brand’s investment in their unique needs and interests.
 If they’ve abandoned their shopping cart, you can send a friendly reminder and ask them if they need any help completing their transaction.
 If they’ve been spending time on some particular product pages, you can follow up with more product information and benefits.
 Maybe it’s been a year since they first subscribed to your newsletter, and you want to send them a note celebrating this anniversary.